William Knox D'Arcy

-William Knox D'Arcy (11 October 18491 May 1917) was a British businessman who was one of the principal founders of the oil and petrochemical industry in Persia (Iran).
-The D’Arcy Concession was signed in 1901 and allowed D'Arcy to explore, obtain, and market oil, natural gas, asphalt, and ozokerite in Persia.
+William Knox D'Arcy (11 October 1849 – 1 May 1917) was a British and Australian businessman who was one of the principal founders of the oil and petrochemical industry in Persia.
+D'Arcy founded the Anglo-Persian Oil Company in 1909, which later became BP.
+The D'Arcy Concession was signed in 1901 and allowed D'Arcy to explore, obtain, and market oil, natural gas, asphalt, and ozokerite in Persia.

 Early life

-He was born in Newton Abbot, Devon, England and was the son of a solicitor.
+He was born in Newton Abbot, Devon, England and was the son of a solicitor, William Francis D'Arcy.
 He attended Westminster School until 1866, when the family emigrated to Australia following his father's bankruptcy, settling in Rockhampton, Queensland.
 D'Arcy continued his studies and chose to follow law, later joining his father's business.
 He did well and began to speculate, initially in land.

-He married Elena Birkbeck of Rockhampton at St Patrick's Cathedral, Parramatta on 23 October 1872.
+He married Elena Birkbeck of Rockhampton at St Patrick's Cathedral, Parramatta, on 23 October 1872.
 Elena was born in Mexico in 1840, the only daughter of Damiana de Barre Valdez and Samuel Birkbeck, a mining engineer from Illinois in the United States, who was in Mexico managing a silver mine.
-He was descended from the English Birkbecks, a Quaker family with an interest in education.
+She was descended from the English Birkbecks, a Quaker family with an interest in education.